sudocoder98/BE-Coursework-and-Practicals/Current_Semester/DWM/README.md

 - Generating random centroids may not always result in the same number of clusters as specified.

 ## Experiment 2
+### To perform K-Nearest Neighbours on 2D data

+Sample Input:
+Enter the list of classifiers separated by spaces: Good Bad Enter the data points and their classification: 7 7 Bad, 7 4 Bad, 3 4 Good, 1 4 Good Enter the test coordinates: 3 7
+Enter the size of the cluster: 3

+## Experiment 2
 ### .